jrhel/Recipe-Stash/README.md

 flask run
 ```
 3) The user interface for the application may now be opened, in your browser, with the address specified in your terminal.

+## User/testing instructions
+Using the application requires a user account.
+If you don't have one, one can be created by clicking the "Create account"-link below the log-in form on the front page.
+Once an account has been successfully created, the application automatically loads the users personal space from where the user will be able to use the application.
+If the suer wants to delete their account, they can do it through their terminal with SQL, or simply delete the file database.db from the directory where the application is installed.
+The application automatically ensures that the application has access to a database with the correct schema, and recreates any missing tables at start-up.
+A database does not need to be created manually for use or testing.